Imagine you're an Outdoor Educator...

 Canyon Country, Utah

 The most spectacular aspects of the Utah landscape are the hidden treasures found within its vast canyon networks, formed by millennia of wind and water.
-The canyonlands of Southern Utah are still as stunning, mysterious and wild as they were for the Ancestral Puebloan and Fremont Native Americans who roamed these lands over 800 years ago, and whose ruins and rock art still abound in the canyons.
+The Canyonlands of Southern Utah are stunning, mysterious and wild.
+Archeological sites and rock art from the Ancestral Puebloan and Fremont Native Americans who roamed these lands over 800 years ago still abound in the canyons.
 The canyons are composed of a spell-binding labyrinth of alcoves, fins, pinnacles, buttes, towering walls, ledges and arches just waiting to be explored on canyon backpacking courses.
 Canyoneering courses also venture into narrower, deeper chasms two feet wide with walls several hundred feet on each side.
 These sandstone slot canyons are a geological playground for scrambling, teamwork, and rappelling.
+Robbers Roost, San Rafael Swell, Canyonlands National Park, and Bears Ears National Monument (Indian Creek) are part of the ancestral lands of the Núu-agha-tʉvʉ-pʉ̱ (Ute), Southern Paiute, and Pueblo nations.

 If you are ready to enroll on a course click the enroll button next to the course you wish to select or you can enroll over the phone by speaking with one of our Admissions Advisors (toll-free) at 866-467-7651.